erikngigi/install-guide-archlinux/README.md

 Now let’s go ahead and install `base`, `linux`, `linux-firmware`, and `base-devel` packages into our system.

 ```
-# pacstrap /mnt base base-devel linux linux-firmware
+# pacstrap /mnt base base-devel linux linux-firmware vim btrfs-progs
 ```

++ pacstrap will install the packages mentioned above on a newly made root partition:

+   - `base`: Base linux system.
+   - `linux`: Latest linux kernel and modules.
+   - `linux-firmware`: Firmware files for linux.
+   - `vim`: Terminal based text editor.
+   - `intel-ucode`: Microcode update files for Intel CPUs.
+   - `amd-ucode`: Microde update files for AMD CPUs.
+   - `btrfs-progress`: Brtfs filesystem utilites.
+<br></br>

++ Other kernel available for installation are:
+   - `linux-lts`: Long term support of the Linux Kernel.
+   - `linux-zen`: For the performance driven users.
+   - `linux-hardened`: For the security concerned users.

+For users interested in installing other kernels on the system [read](https://itsfoss.com/switch-kernels-arch-linux/) this post.

 The `base` package does not include all tools from the live installation, so installing other packages may be necessary for a fully functional base system.
 In particular, consider installing:

 + userspace utilities for the management of file systems that will be used on the system,

    - `ntfs-3g`: NTFS filesystem driver and utilities
    - `unrar`: The RAR uncompression program
    - `unzip`: For extracting and viewing files in `.zip` archives
    - `p7zip`: Command-line file archiver with high compression ratio
    - `unarchiver`: `unar` and `lsar`: Objective-C tools for uncompressing archive files
    - `gvfs-mtp`: Virtual filesystem implementation for `GIO` (`MTP` backend; Android, media player)
    - `libmtp`: Library implementation of the Media Transfer Protocol
    - `android-udev`: Udev rules to connect Android devices to your linux box
    - `mtpfs`: A FUSE filesystem that supports reading and writing from any MTP devic
    - `xdg-user-dirs`: Manage user directories like `~/Desktop` and `~/Music`

-+ specific firmware for other devices not included in `linux-firmware`,
+<br></br>

 + software necessary for networking,

    - `dhcpcd`: RFC2131 compliant DHCP client daemon
    - `iwd`: Internet Wireless Daemon
    - `inetutils`: A collection of common network programs
    - `iputils`: Network monitoring tools, including `ping`

-+ a text editor(s),

-	- `nano`
-	- `vim`
-	- `vi`
+<br></br>

 + packages for accessing documentation in man and info pages,

 	- `man-db`
 	- `man-pages`
+<br></br>

 + and more useful tools:

    - `git`: the fast distributed version control system
    - `tmux`: A terminal multiplexer
    - `less`: A terminal based program for viewing text files
    - `usbutils`: USB Device Utilities
    - `bash-completion`: Programmable completion for the bash shell
+   - `exa`: CLI utility for listing files.
+Modern day replacement for `ls`

 These tools will be useful later.
-So **future me**, install these.

 ## Generating the fstab